Gexkill/sweng2/DD/src/index.md

   - api/v1/ride
     - POST: create a new ride

-**INSERT API TO SAY THAT A RIDE IS TERMINATED EVEN IN INTERFACES DESIGN**
+**INSERT API TO SAY THAT A RIDE IS TERMINATED EVEN IN INTERFACES DESIGN** and in mockup and ux

 ### Design patterns